paulasilvatech/Mainframe-AI-Modernization/docs/03-foundation/README.md

 ## Implementation Steps

 1. Review the [Modernization Strategy Guide](modernization-strategy.md) and select appropriate approaches for your applications
+2. Apply the [Hybrid Strategy](hybrid-strategy.md) to categorize applications in your portfolio
+3. Select appropriate [Modernization Patterns](patterns/README.md) for each application or component
-2. Develop a phased implementation roadmap based on application dependencies
+4. Develop a phased implementation roadmap based on application dependencies
-3. Establish your governance framework with clear decision-making structures
+5. Establish your [governance framework](governance-framework.md) with clear decision-making structures
-4. Define your reference architecture patterns for implementation
+6. Define your [reference architecture](reference-architecture.md) patterns for implementation
-5. Organize your teams according to the modernization approach selected
+7. Organize your [teams](team-organization.md) according to the modernization approach selected

 ## Next Steps